 Ship reporting can include mandatory and voluntary reports required for a number of purposes by vessels to various shore authorities.
 Information on ship reporting is provided in IMO SOLAS V, regulation 11 (ship reporting systems), 19-1 (LRIT), regulation 31 (danger messages), regulation 32 (information required in danger messages), MARPOL and SAR Convention, Chapter 5.
 Additional information on ship reporting is contained in Resolution A.851(20) and FAL.5/Circ.36.

 Information forwarded through VDES may transfer the reports for integration into national and/or regional systems could be sent by VDES. (i.e. SafeSeaNet, VTS).
 Information may also be sent to the ship agent or owner or a service provider.
+Ship reporting could use the addressed (unicast and multicast) aspect of VDES.

 Scenario - Submit arrival notice